-10. If you have applied for enrolment in a part-time or work-study variant, you cannot switch to the full-time variant of the study programme on 1 September.
-However, this is possible during the academic year (on a starting date other than 1 September).
-For the possibilities of an interim switch to another variant of the study programme, refer to Article 25(2).
+- 10. If you have applied for enrolment in a part-time or work-study variant, you cannot switch to the full-time variant of the study programme on 1 September.
+However, this is possible during the academic year (so after the regular start date of the education).
+For the possibilities of an interim switch to another variant of the study programme, refer to Article 25(2) of the Enrollment Regulation HU. - 11.
+If you can demonstrate that you were enrolled in another funded higher education or university study programme prior to the academic year for which you want to apply for enrolment, you will be able to apply for enrolment in a programme with the university via Studielink by 31 August at the latest.

-13 In case of enrolment in a regular part-time variant of a bachelor's or associate's degree programme, the institute director may, pursuant to Article 7, Paragraph 7, permit application until 30 September.
+&lt;sup>12 In case of enrolment in a regular part-time variant of a bachelor's or associate's degree programme, the institute director may, pursuant to Article 7, Paragraph 7, permit application until 30 September.